How to draft comfortable reusable sanitary pad pattern

 In the 2020 I started using reusable cloth nappies for my baby.
 It was quite a rabbit hole that led to rethinking of all of my choices on both the everyday items and food.
 It was like all my beliefs and value systems changed overnight, specifically on life and the impact that we have on Earth.

 One of the first items after modern cloth nappies and reusable wipes that I adopted was reusable menstrual pads.
-As a recreational seamstress that has been sewing for more than three decades (yes, my interest in sewing sparked when I was quite young) I started making my own reusable pads that at some point I even sold wit great success.
+As a recreational seamstress that has been sewing for more than three decades (yes, my interest in sewing sparked when I was quite young) I started making my own reusable pads that at some point I even sold with great success.
 Over the last five years, I have made countless pads for my friends, family and myself from a pattern that I drafted myself.
 And in this blog post I am going to share my secrets on how to draft the pattern for the most comfortable pad ever!

 • A4 size paper